connorpheraty/fetch_rewards_takehome_ch/4_email_to_business_stakeholder/stakeholder_email.md

 (For more detail on the above items, please reference the reports [here](https://github.com/connorpheraty/fetch_rewards_takehome_ch/tree/main/3_data_quality_issues))

-To resolve these issues, I would need to know the following:
+In the interest of trying to resolve some of the issues, I was hoping you could help me answer a few questions:

 #### Do we have de-duplication logic in place for our base tables?